-Efforts to promote the effective management of the freeway and arterial road systems and transit facilities are important to making the best use of existing transportation investments.
+Efforts to promote the effective day-to-day, operational management of the freeway and arterial road systems and transit facilities are important to making the best use of existing transportation investments.
 DRCOG supports approaches that make use of the roadways and transit facilities more efficient, including programs for incident management and Intelligent Transportation Systems.
 DRCOG supports efforts that improve or expand real-time traveler information.

-Services to Older Adults and Persons with
+Transportation and Older Adults and Persons with Disabilities

-Disabilities.
 Access to transportation is critical for older adults and persons with disabilities, particularly to obtain health care and food and to avoid isolation.
 DRCOG promotes the concept of regional cooperation and coordination among counties and local service providers to most effectively utilize the limited resources available for transportation for older adults and persons with disabilities.